 Do you have missing teeth that make it difficult to chew or cause you to be self-conscious about your smile?
-If so, dental implants in Wilmington, North Carolina, could be right for you.
+If so, dental implants in Wilmington, North Carolina, could be right for you and your oral-systemic connection.

-The treatment involves the placement of a titanium post by a specialist, followed by Dr. Norma Cortez, Dr. Melanie Goforth-Moore and Dr. Ronald Robinson designing a natural-looking crown to match the rest of your teeth.
+The treatment involves the placement of a titanium post by a specialist, followed by Dr. Norma Cortez, Dr. Clifton Ball and Dr. Alexander Hicks designing a natural-looking crown to match the rest of your teeth.

 All About Dental Implants